- You Are Here:

 - Public Records Information

 - Public Records Request

 The City of Hesperia does NOT process birth certificates, death certificates, marriage licenses, recorded documents, or other vital records.
 To obtain these documents, please call the San Bernardino County Recorder's Office at (760)995-8065 or visit their website at www.sbcountyarc.org

 Processing Requests for Copies of Records

-If you would like a copy of a specific record maintained by the City of Hesperia, please submit a Public Records Request and submit it to the City Clerk's Office.
+If you would like a copy of a specific record maintained by the City of Hesperia, please submit a Public Records Request below.
 The request must describe the records sought in sufficient detail to enable the Office to identify and locate the requested records.
-Requests are accepted via email, fax at (760) 947-2881, by mail or in person.
+Requests are also accepted via email, by mail, or in person.

 When a copy of a record is requested and the record cannot be produced immediately, the City Clerk will determine within 10 calendar days after the receipt of the request whether it can comply with the request.
 If the City Clerk's Office cannot meet the 10 day requirement, it shall promptly inform the requester of its decision and the reasons for the decision.
 The initial 10-day period may be extended for up to an additional 14 days if the department is required to consult with another agency having a substantial interest in the request, if additional time is needed to search for documents from field locations, or if the request is voluminous.
 (Gov. Code section 6253[c][1-4])

 If any of the records sought are not available for public inspection, the person making the request is entitled to a written response from the City Clerk's Office explaining the reasons inspection has been denied.
 The written denial shall be delivered or mailed within 15 calendar days after the City Clerk's Office received the request for inspection.